Award Process & Information

 Re-establishing Aid Eligibility

-Students who do not appeal for reinstatement, or whose appeals are denied, can re-establish their financial aid eligibility after completing increasing their overall completion rate to at least 70% and achieving a cumulative GPA of 2.0 or higher.
-It is the students' responsibility to notify the Financial Aid Office of the improved academic performance and request to be re-evaluated.
+Students whose GPA and completion rate are below the requirements can reestablish their financial aid eligibility by increasing their overall completion rate to at least 67% and achieving a cumulative GPA of 2.0 or higher.
+Students who exceeded the Maximum Time-Frame must submit an appeal.

 Grades and SAP: Academic amnesty/renewal